Israel Unemployment Rate Holds at 3.1%: January 2026 Data

 This has been drafted with AI assistance and then thoroughly reviewed, refined, and approved by our human editorial team to ensure accuracy, and originality.

-- Israel Central Bureau of Statistics, Labor Force Survey, December 2025.
+- Israel Central Bureau of Statistics, Labor Force Survey, January 2026.
+Data cross-verified with Sigmanomics database.